-oh-so-sticky sticky combo was for sure a lunchtime staple in my childhood—and probably yours, too!
+peanut butter and jelly.
+The oh-so-sticky sticky combo was for sure a lunchtime staple in my childhood—and probably yours, too!
 And yet, I bet you question whether you should be eating peanut

 butter's nutrition that I knew I had to dive deeper into the topic!

 So whether you're Team Crunchy or Team Creamy (I'm Team Both!), keep on reading to find out if you should continue chowing down those PB&Js—or if you should switch to a different nut butter.

-Is Peanut Butter Good for You?
+The Truth: Is Peanut Butter Good for You?

 I choose my peanut butter carefully, because not all peanut butters are the same.
 Are peanuts good for weight loss?
 Just how healthy the spread is for you depends on its ingredients and your portion size.
 Not sure what I mean?

 Plan on eating peanut butter soon?
 Here are five healthy nut butters: